entropyqueen/entropyQueen.github.io/_posts/2019-10-13-PC_to_GBA_interface_--_Part_1.md

 modified: 2019-10-13 23:43:17 +0200
 ---

 A little while ago I tweeted about a project where I was showing the picture of a GameBoy Advance (GBA) on which I soldered a few cables onto the serial port.
-The idea behing this was to make an interface between the GBA and my computer so that I could use it as an alternative controller and screen.
+The idea behind this was to make an interface between the GBA and my computer so that I could use it as an alternative controller and screen.
 This post is more a log book rather than a straight to the point technical document.
 I like to tell stories and I believe showing the errors made and paths taken is always interesting.

 ![tweet pic](/images/posts/pc2gba/tweetpic.jpg "GBA hydrabus sniffing")